ionic-team/ionic-docs/docs/utilities/animations.md

 Multiple elements can be animated at the same time and controlled via a single parent animation object.
 Child animations inherit properties such as duration, easing, and iterations unless otherwise specified.
 A parent animation's `onFinish` callback will not be called until all child animations have completed.

 This example shows 3 child animations controlled by a single parent animation.
-Animations `squareA` and `squareB` inherit the parent animation's duration of 2000ms, but animation `squareC` has a duration of 5000ms since it was explicitly set.
+Animations `cardA` and `cardB` inherit the parent animation's duration of 2000ms, but animation `cardC` has a duration of 5000ms since it was explicitly set.

 import Group from '@site/static/usage/v7/animations/group/index.md';